Fluent Commerce Logo

 Overview

-The following steps breakdown how the rules should be annotated to make sure that the workflow functions properly.
+The following steps breakdown how the rules should be annotated to make sure that the functions properly.

 Key points